-- Number of data bits - One of the following supported communication variants: Number of data bits, even, odd, parity or no parity, number of stop bits. - Response time (defining the period within which an enquiry from the master has to be answered).
+- Number of data bits - One of the following supported communication variants: Number of data bits, even, odd, parity or no parity, number of stop bits. - "t-timeout": communication errors are only identified after expiry of a supervision time "t-timeout". - Response time (defining the period within which an enquiry from the master has to be answered).